Rohannorden2121/FungiMap/docs/DATA_SETUP.md

 - Total storage needed: ~20GB including working space

 ## Notes
-- The Kraken2 database is updated periodically.
-While we use the April 2019 version for reproducibility, newer versions are available.
+- The Kraken2 database is updated occasionally.
+The April 2019 version is used for reproducibility; however, newer versions are available.
-- Sequence data can be downloaded on-demand using the provided accession numbers.
+- Sequence data can be downloaded using the provided accession numbers.
-- All data downloads and processing scripts will automatically create the necessary directories.
+- All data downloads and processing scripts will automatically create directories.